All Episodes

 The Constitution is a living document.

-Well, anybody tells you the Constitution is a living document, he's telling you we don't have a Constitution.
+Well, anybody tells you the Constitution is a living document, he's telling you we don't have a Constitution because for the rules of the game to mean anything, they must be fixed.

 How many of you, for example, would like to play me poker and the rules be living?

-That is, maybe my two pair can beat your full house depending on the circumstances.
+That is, maybe my two-pair can beat your full house depending on the circumstances.

-So again, I'm repeating that there are two major problems that I think that I think the two major areas that r lie at the core of any problem, and I challenge anyone to uh to show me anything different.
+So, again, I'm repeating that there are two major problems that I think that I think there are two major areas that lie at the core of any problem.

 That is, if you point out a major problem in our country today, I can show you that it is a result of our straying from the United States Constitution, or it is a result of our engaging in immoral behavior, namely taking the property of one person and giving it to another, or giving one American a favor that will be denied another American.